juan-lr/jerp-codex/agent_notes/cross_session_agent_notes.md

+# Meta Info
+- Some items in README.md files are not yet implemented check for yourself
+- This is a mostly a "playground" for AI agents.
+The real codebase uses Docker-orchestrated containers for the database and the lerp submodule.
+Since you don't have access to docker, for integration tests, install postgis directly and the djangp project directly in your environment when you are prompoted to run integration tests

+- Anything and everything not listed under set-in-stone is editable
+- What is set-in-stone:
+    - PostGIS as the primary database
+    - django as the logic backend

+# More Project descriptions
 - Farm planning is built from nested containers: OrgPlan (future) or RanchPlan at the top, then FieldPlan, then FieldActivity, down to FieldActivityElement.
 Crop templates